-48 The Airline-Intervenors recognized that the return SFPP would earn on the expansion was sensitive to volume levels and the capital structure of the firm, and that the proposed Settlement terms might lead to returns that could exceed that normally permitted under the Commission's regulatory procedures.
-See Ex.
-JMA-12 at 11-13 the rate was embedded in the information eventually included in the January 1989 "TOP Sheets."
+48. Once the settlement was reached incorporating many of these features, Ex.
+JMA 14 indicates that an 18cent per barrel incremental rate (on top of the rollbacks) would have been sufficient to give SFPP a projected return on its incremental investment in the West Line of 14.8 percent per year.47 SFPP submitted the justification for proposed rates to the Commission in January 1989 based on the 60.4 million barrels in the "TOP Sheets."
+Clearly SFPP concluded that this level of volumes would be adequate to meet its corporate goals.48 SFPP's internal documents thus disclose that the economic basis for the rate was embedded in the information eventually included in the January 1989 "TOP Sheets."
 This is true even though, as SFPP asserts, the 1988 Settlement negotiations and the Settlement occurred in early 1988 and the rates themselves were not filed until 1989.
 There is no merit to SFPP's argument that there is no connection between the time frame in which the 1988 Settlement was negotiated and the preparation of the Top Sheets.
 The 1989 "TOP Sheets" reflect a well thought through plan to design and justify the new West Line rates.